 Reading throughout the school

 At South Stanley Infant & Nursery School, we understand the positive impact that reading for pleasure has on children’s academic, social and emotional development.
 We encourage children to read for pleasure in a range of ways.
 We encourage a love of reading through attractive and inviting class reading areas, regular story time within classes, school poetry recitals, visiting authors and visiting poetry workshops.
-In addition to children having access to a range of books in our school, we have close links with South Moor library and have a regular timetable established to visit the library and for the librarians to visit us.
+Each year group has a story suitcase containing ten texts which they repeat read daily.
+These texts have again been carefully selected to be both engaging to children, broaden their understanding of a range of experiences and cultures and are also recommended as being high quality, age appropriate texts for children by the Centre for Literacy in Primary Education.
+We have ‘Book Blether’ sessions in class in which adults and children discuss the books they have selected and spend time sharing them – reading is also a shared pleasure!

 Across the Key Stages, children are taught writing through a text based approach.
 Over the year, teachers choose a selection of engaging novels or non-fictions texts and plan units of work around them.
+We aim to develop children’s cultural capital through their exposure to texts.
 The texts inspire a range of writing opportunities and throughout the unit children regularly write across a range of genres in response to the characters and events from the novel they are reading.
 This approach provides opportunities for children to appreciate and discuss a range of literature whilst reading and writing regularly for a purpose.
 It really engages the children and creates a buzz around their English work.
 Where appropriate, novels are linked to termly topics in order to immerse children fully into a cohesively planned unit of work.

 Look at the link below which detail the National Curriculum by Year Group for English (including spelling lists for each year).